All comparisons

 Where the approaches differ

-One product vs 6–8 tools: Instead of stitching together a warehouse, ELT pipeline, transformation layer, BI platform, and orchestration tools—SourceMedium delivers the entire verified stack as a single integrated platform.
+One product vs a multi-vendor stack: Instead of stitching together warehouse, ELT, transformation, BI, and orchestration vendors, SourceMedium delivers the verified stack as one integrated platform.
 Commerce, ads, email, subscriptions, and ops are reconciled into one schema with 2,500+ automated quality checks.

 Days to value vs 6–12 months: SourceMedium delivers pre-built data models and 20 analytics modules from day one.
 The MDS approach takes months 1–2 for hiring, 3–4 for tool selection, 5–8 for building ecommerce data models, and 9–12 for dashboards and bug fixes.